 Thanks to Andres Holm for the details on this story.

-A successful welding company had been operating in the local and regional community for a number of years.
-It offered steel fabrication and installation for commercial, industrial and residential projects as well as on site welding.
+A successful welding company had been operating in the local and regional community for some years.
+It offered steel fabrication and installation for commercial, industrial and residential projects as well as on-site welding.
 Part of their business involved the repair and modification of shipping containers, those big steel boxes that are used for shipboard, road and rail shipping.
 This started with the creation of pools for particular clients and morphed into providing full-scale customization of the containers.

 The company owners, Andrew and Jaclyn Rhodes, saw an opportunity to expand their business using their expertise with the shipping containers.
 They were aware of a growing market for custom homes using the shipping containers like Lego blocks.
 The blocks were being connected side-by-side and end-on-end and stacked in a multitude of creative ways to deliver homes that adapted to unique physical sites and addressed customers’ desires.

 The Rhodes, in considering the expansion opportunities, decided to seek outside expertise to accelerate the process.
 They contacted Andres Holm at Certio Group for advice.
 Certio Group is a business consulting firm based in Winnipeg, Canada that offers a variety of services including assistance with funding acquisition, developing business plans and proposals, market research, strategic planning and business development.

 The Rhodes and Northern Green Homes had a vision: to build their container home business leveraging the skills and processes from their welding operations to create a profitable, sustainable company.
 They dreamt of high quality, highly productive, just-in-time manufacturing process with a core of cost-effective standard practices and mass customization capability to satisfy a wide range of clients.
 Certio Group signed on to help them achieve their goals.